Romance Languages

 Fields that Enhance Your Learning in Romance Languages

-Student who study Romance Languages are often interested in other fields of study that explore cultures and societies unlike their own.
-Romance Languages is often complemented by studies in Anthropology, History, English, Philosophy, Communications, Journalism, Political Science, and Sociology.
+Students who study Romance Languages are often interested in other fields of study that explore cultures and societies unlike their own.
+Romance Languages is often complemented by studies in Anthropology, History, English, Philosophy, Communications, Journalism, Political Science and International Relations, Human Rights, and Sociology.